f5devcentral/f5-velos-training/docs/velos_deploying_a_tenant.rst

       "running-state": "provisioned"
   }

-Next issue the GET command above to obtain the tenant status and note that its running state has changed to **provisioned**:
+Next, issue the GET command above to obtain the tenant status and note that its running state has changed to **provisioned**:

 .. code-block:: json